yushundong/PyGDebias/README.md

 ## Citation

 Our survey paper has been released on arxiv [\[PDF\]](http://yushundong.github.io/files/fairness_survey.pdf).
-If you find *PyGDebias* helpful, we would appreciate citations to the following papers:
+If you find *PyGDebias* helpful, we would appreciate citations to the following paper:

 ```
 @article{dong2022fairness,